Mocoví language

 The Mocoví language is a Guaicuruan language of Argentina spoken by about 3,000 people, mostly in Santa Fe, Chaco, and Formosa provinces.

+Official status

 In 2010, the province of Chaco in Argentina declared Mocoví as one of four provincial official languages alongside Spanish and the indigenous Qom and Wichí.

+Classification

 The Mataco-Guicurú language family is a group of 11 indigenous languages of the Americas spoken in Argentina, Bolivia, Brazil and Paraguay, comprising two subfamilies with a total of approximately 100,000 speakers distributed in the Bermejo, Pilcomayo and Paraguay river basins.
 Other languages of the family are extinct and some others are threatened with extinction.

+Geographical distribution

 In the province of Santa Fe, it is used mostly by the elderly Mocoví population.
 Among adults, bilingualism is widespread and among young people Spanish is preferred.
 In the province of Chaco, the Mocoví language and culture are carefully preserved.